TinyMission/crossdoc/README.md

 end
 ```

-_formatted_text_ is a string containing Markdown-formatted text.
+where `formatted_text` is a string containing Markdown-formatted text and  `style` is
-_style_ is an optional hash that lets you override the default styling for the generated nodes.
+an optional hash that lets you override the default styling for the generated
-You can override the font attributes, margin, and padding, using the uppercase tag name as the key:
+nodes.
+You can override the font attributes, margin, and padding, using the
+uppercase tag name as the key:

 ```ruby
 styles = {